 Michael Pickard, 'A round of Gulf' (Interview) Drama Quarterly website.
 Loaded 2 December 2019.
 Accessed 3 March 2020

-Fiona Rae, 'Straight Forward: The Danish crime drama set in Queenstown' - The Listener, 22 June 2019
+Fiona Rae, 'Straight Forward: The Danish crime drama set in Queenstown' - The Listener, 22 June 2019 (broken link)

 ‘Philly de Lacey, Executive Producer’ (Video Interview) TV3 website.
 Accessed 16 July 2014